 Use this time to reevaluate your views on friendships

 Instead of wallowing, try and pour your energy into other friends in your life.
 “Meet your need for connection by reaching out to people in your life that care about you and help you feel important,” Tourini says.

-A friendship ghosting is a good point to also take a step back and consider what is important to you in your friendships and consider what you want in a friend moving forward.
+Falling out with friends can sometimes be a good point to take a step back and consider what is important to you in your friendships, and consider what you want in a friend moving forward.
 While you may be hurting from the rejection of being ghosted by a friend, it may transpire with a time that the friend was not necessarily well suited to serving your needs.
 It can be easy to wonder what we did wrong but it may not even be because of you.
 By working on your inner dialogue, you can find ways to make moving forward a bit easier.

 Let go and gain closure

 Talking to someone — a therapist or friend separate from the situation — can help you process the experience.
 Saying the feelings out loud can help slow the spinning in your head.
 Journaling about your feelings — scribbling out how you feel — may also help.
 Take some time to focus on yourself and to build self-care rituals.